maxastana/Microsoft-Terminal/doc/specs/#2634 - Broadcast Input/#2634 - Broadcast Input.md

 ![NetworkTower Segoe UI Icon](broadcast-segoe-icon.png)

 in the tab when a pane is being broadcasted to.
 If all tabs are being broadcasted to, then they'll all have that icon.
+If a tab is inactive, and any pane in that tab is being broadcast to, then show the icon in the tab.

 It probably makes the most sense to have pane titlebars (#4998) also display that icon.

 In the original PR, it was suggested to use some variant of the [accent color] to on the borders of panes that are currently receiving broadcasted input.
+We're already using the accent color on the borders of the active pane.
+`SystemAccentColorLight*`/`SystemAccentColorDark*` would provide a way of using a similar hue with different lightness/saturation.
 This would be a decent visual indicator that they're _not_ the active pane, but they are going to receive input.
 Something a bit like:

 ![A sample of using the border to indicate the broadcasted-to panes](broadcast-input-borders.gif)